Only Castles Burning (Don’t Let It Bring You Down)

 Institutions that are fighting to stay alive, grappling with political pressure from donors, funding bodies in peril, KPIs that don’t line up with reality and an accelerating turnover of staff and executives.

 We talk about the arts as an ecosystem.
-In the past the vague model in people’s heads has always kind of been that web of interconnected relationships with resources travelling to different nodes on the network.
+In the past the vague model in people’s heads has always kind of been that web of interconnected relationships with resources travelling between different nodes on the network.

 • The Artist working toward their ‘big break’.